r52/quasar/docs/extqs.rst

 Within the :cpp:class:`quasar_ext_info_t` structure.

-For each Data Dource provided by the extension, a :cpp:class:`quasar_data_source_t` entry needs to be created that contains the Data Source's identifier and refresh rate in milliseconds or polling style. :cpp:member:`quasar_data_source_t::validtime` specifies the amount of time in milliseconds that the data is cached and remains valid for, for sources using the Client Polling style. :cpp:member:`quasar_data_source_t::uid` should be initialized to ``0``.
+For each Data Dource provided by the extension, a :cpp:class:`quasar_data_source_t` entry needs to be created that contains the Data Source's identifier and refresh rate in microseconds or polling style. :cpp:member:`quasar_data_source_t::validtime` specifies the amount of time in milliseconds that the data is cached and remains valid for, for sources using the Client Polling style. :cpp:member:`quasar_data_source_t::uid` should be initialized to ``0``.

 The entries should be propagated in :cpp:member:`quasar_ext_info_t::numDataSources` and :cpp:member:`quasar_ext_info_t::dataSources`.